containers/podman/docs/source/markdown/podman-run.1.md

 above: The group **groupname** is mapped to group **100000** of the initial namespace then the **30000**st id of this namespace (which is gid 130000 in this namespace) is mapped to container namespace group id **0**. (groupname -> 100000 / 30000 -> 0)

+Note: the **--gidmap** flag cannot be called in conjunction with the **--pod** flag as a gidmap cannot be set on the container level when in a pod.

 #### **--group-add**=*group|keep-groups*

 Add additional groups to assign to primary user running within the container process.